amerika/plugin-idlform/README.md

 Update your application scope and deploy the database schema changes.

 ## License
-This plugin is open-source under the GNU GENERAL PUBLIC LICENSE
+This plugin is open-source under the GNU LESSER GENERAL PUBLIC LICENSE V3